 Blood Glucose and Glycosylated Haemoglobin determination

 Blood glucose level was measured on days 1, 3, 7, 14, 21 and 28 of treatment.
 Glucose testing kit was utilized for the measuring of plasma glucose levels in accordance with manufacturers recommended protocols.
 Blood samples were obtained via tail puncture of the rats.
 While HbA1c was measured on Day 0 and 28 (Dholi et al., 2011; Gandhi & Sasikumar, 2012).

+Please add statystical analysis and sofware used.

+RESULTS

 Table 1: Blood Glucose Level Changes in AGF Treated Female Wistar Rats with Alloxan-Induced Diabetes